-You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Mustang Bio, Inc. ("Mustang" or the "Company"), to be held at 3:00 p.m. local time, on Thursday, June 14, 2018, at the offices of our legal counsel, Alston & Bird, located at 90 Park Avenue, New York, New York 10016.
-At the meeting, the stockholders will be asked to (i) elect six directors for a term of one year, (ii) ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018, (iii), approve an amendment to our 2016 Incentive Plan to increase the number of authorized shares issuable by 2,000,000 shares and (iv) approve an amendment to our Amended and Restated Certificate of Incorporation to amend the annual stock dividend due date from March 13 to January 1.
-You will also have the opportunity to ask questions and make comments at the meeting.
+You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Mustang Bio, Inc. ("Mustang" or the "Company"), to be held virtually at 3:00 p.m. local time, on June 17, 2021.
+The meeting can be accessed by visiting www.virtualshareholdermeeting.com/MBIO2021, where you will be able to listen to the meeting live, submit questions and vote online.
+At the meeting, the stockholders will be asked to (i) elect six directors for a term of one year, (ii) ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021, (iii) consider a shareholder proposal on an amendment to the Company's articles/bylaws to require majority vote in director elections, (iv) vote on an amendment to the amended and restated certificate of incorporation to increase authorized shares of common stock by 25,000,000 shares from 125,000,000 to 150,000,000, (v) vote on an amendment to the Company's 2016 incentive plan to increase the number of shares issuable by 3,000,000 shares, and (vi) vote on an amendment to the Company's 2019 Employee Stock Purchase Plan to increase the number of shares issuable by 600,000 shares.

-In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our proxy statement and annual report to stockholders for the year ended December 31, 2017 on the Internet.
-You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April [], 2018.
+In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our proxy statement and annual report to stockholders for the year ended December 31, 2020 on the Internet.
+You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April 30, 2021.
 That notice described how you can obtain our proxy statement and annual report.
 You can also receive paper copies of our proxy statement and annual report upon request.

 It is important that your stock be represented at the meeting regardless of the number of shares you hold.
 You are encouraged to specify your voting preferences by marking our proxy card and returning it as directed.
-If you do attend the meeting and wish to vote in person, you may revoke your proxy at the meeting.
+If you do attend the meeting virtually and wish to vote at the meeting, you may revoke your proxy at the meeting.

-If you have any questions about the proxy statement or the accompanying 2017 Annual Report, please contact Robyn Hunter, our Corporate Secretary at info@mustangbio.com.
+If you have any questions about the proxy statement or the accompanying 2020 Annual Report, please contact Robyn Hunter, our Corporate Secretary at info@mustangbio.com.